Perl-Apollo/Corinna/rfc/methods.md

 # 7.3 Class Methods
 Class methods are defined via `method $identifier :common (@args) { ... }`.
-They automatically have a `$class` variable injected into them.
+They automatically have an immutable `$class` variable injected into them.
 This contains the name of the class from which this method was called.

 ```perl
 method foo :common () {